-The Inner Self are the levels of The Self that cannot be seen by the "outer eye."
+The Inner Self are the levels of The Self that cannot be seen by our physical eyes.

 These levels include the Emotional Self, Mental Self, Intuitional Self and so forth.
-Most of us perceive these levels of The Self as thoughts and emotions and intuition - the parts of The Self can only able to be "seen" and "known" by the "inner eye /awareness."
+Most of us can perceive these levels of The Self as the thoughts and emotions and intuition.
+These are the parts of The Self that can only be able to be seen and known by the "inner eye /awareness."

 That is why it is important to develop the Knowing of The Self.